JanSharp/VRCLockstep/notes.md

 TODO: expose list of clients in the game state in the api
 TODO: add OnPreClientJoined
 TODO: add note about what state a client changed to in the different client state change related events
+TODO: add "world name" to lockstep which by default gets set to the scene file name but can be overwritten manually.
+This name would be included in exports and autosaves
 TODO: make a tool to automatically extract autosaves and neatly arrange them in a folder, like the user's documents folder
 TODO: mention where the returned error message from DeserializeGameState gets displayed
 TODO: maybe somehow add some utility to know the amount of time passed in real time since an input action got sent until it got received